 We are changed.
 Forever changed.

 Three years after the fire began, I am still writing on paper.
 No longer are my paper journals hidden away in a closet; they live alongside my beloved books in my office.
-They are accessible for me office_journalsto reference.
+They are accessible for me to reference.

 They are out in the open because I am safe.
 I learned that I am worthy of birthing my thoughts into the world without judgement or censorship.